Shooting of Jacob Blake: Government

 Wisconsin Governor Tony Evers issued a statement denouncing the excessive use of force by police and invoking the names of African Americans killed by law enforcement.
 Evers said, "While we do not have all of the details yet, what we know for certain is that he is not the first black man or person to have been shot or injured or mercilessly killed at the hands of individuals in law enforcement in our state or our country."
 Evers called Wisconsin state lawmakers to a special session in order to pass legislation addressing police brutality.

 On August 24, 2020, Wisconsin Lieutenant Governor Mandela Barnes said the shooting was not an accident, and "This wasn't bad police work.
 This felt like some sort of vendetta taken out on a member of our community."
 On the 2021 anniversary of the shooting, Barnes released a statement condemning how "systemic racism continues to ravage communities of color" and remembering how "Jacob Blake was shot in the back seven times in front of his children."

 Former Vice President and 2020 Democratic presidential nominee Joe Biden said "these shots pierce the soul of our nation" and called for an "immediate, full, and transparent investigation".
 Biden and his running mate Kamala Harris spoke to Blake's father for an hour.
 On September 3, Biden and his wife Jill met with multiple members of Blake's family at Milwaukee Mitchell International Airport for 90 minutes; Blake joined the meeting by phone from his hospital bed.
 Biden then went to Kenosha to speak with members of the community at a local church.
 This was his first campaign trip to Wisconsin.
 Harris spoke to Blake by telephone on September 7.

 President Donald Trump called the family, but Blake's mother Julia Black later apologized for missing the call, while Blake's father said Trump had not tried to reach out.
 Trump later said the shooting "was not a good sight.
-I didn’t like the sight of it, certainly, and I think most people would agree with that."
-Trump scheduled a trip to Kenosha on September 1 to see the damage caused by the protests and to meet with law enforcement, but Governor Evers and Mayor John Antaramian asked him to reconsider his visit over concerns that his presence would hinder efforts to "overcome division".
+I didn't like the sight of it, certainly, and I think most people would agree with that."
+Trump scheduled a trip to Kenosha on September 1 to see the damage caused by the unrest and to meet with law enforcement, but Governor Evers and Mayor John Antaramian asked him to reconsider his visit over concerns that his presence would hinder efforts to "overcome division".
 Trump made the trip, accompanied by U.S. Attorney General William Barr, but he did not meet with Blake's family because, he said, they wanted legal counsel present at the meeting.
 They held discussions with the county sheriff, the chief of police, and others, and Trump promised financial help to city and state law enforcement, and to businesses which had been burned down.
 On September 9, Barr contrasted the murder of George Floyd with the Blake shooting, saying, "Floyd was already subdued, incapacitated in handcuffs and was not armed.
 In the Jacob case, he was in the midst of committing a felony and he was armed."